Cigna vs. Aetna Medicare Plans

 In summary, our research indicates that on average:

-• Cigna premiums are 2.8% lower than Aetna’s in Georgia
+• Cigna premiums are comparable to Aetna’s in Georgia

 • Cigna premiums are 5.2% lower than Aetna’s in Florida